Daily-Utils/ideas/README.md

 * A website in nextjs or freshjs just to display materials and its properties

+## Steady Stateflow

+* Deep steady flows where numerical simulations which consists the basic equations of RANS, The model will able to predict and analyse the flow over an airfoil from airfoil tools website.
+The aerodynamics parameters and the flow visualization with required graphs if needed

 ## A Gnome Port Seeing extension